farsanasakkeer/irc/README.md

 - Test your server thoroughly to confirm compliance with the IRC protocol.

 By following these steps, you’ll be well on your way to successfully implementing your IRC server (`ircserv`) in C++98.
 If you need more details on any particular step or code snippets, feel free to ask!

+`SOMAXCONN`: This is a constant that specifies the maximum number of incoming connections the server can queue before it starts rejecting new ones.
+It's typically defined by the operating system.